thuanvoit/ApacheServlet-Example/README.md

 | Page4    | 895       | 7670    | 0.00%   | 2.94164    | 6333.57         |
 | Page5    | 878       | 2597    | 3.99%   | 2.91675    | 80.12           |

-Starting with 100 users, the network starts to act slow, 45502 samples are waiting to be processed and sent over the network.
-The router starts doing bad job in routing the data.
-The slowness and not properly deliver data make 40000 ish samples stuck, then it keeps trying new samples.
-This impacts significantly other pages which make them waiting for their turns.
-The Error % of the first page make up to 99.78%.
-We can assume that the tests fail when there 100% over a home network.
+Starting with 100 users, the network starts to act slowly.
+45,502 samples are waiting to be processed and sent over the network.
+The router starts doing a bad job in routing the data.
+The slowness and improper delivery of data cause approximately 40,000 samples to become stuck, after which it keeps trying new samples.
+This significantly impacts other pages, causing them to wait for their turn.
+The Error % of the first page reaches up to 99.78%.
+We can assume that the tests fail when there is 100% congestion over a home network.

 | Label    | # Samples | Latency | Error % | Throughput | Received KB/sec |
 | -------- | --------- | ------- | ------- | ---------- | --------------- |